 *Optimizing towards online sales value on Courts’ e-commerce site with Maximize Conversion value bidding strategy.

-After running the experiment for 6 comparable weeks without seasonal bias, Courts compared its performance before and after adding Smart Shopping Campaigns into its overall media mix.
+After running the experiment for six comparable weeks without seasonal bias, Courts compared its performance before and after adding Smart Shopping Campaigns into its overall mixed media advertising strategy.

 What we learned